News and Events

 Board of County Commissioners (BCC), Planning Commission (PC), and Board of Adjustment (BOA) Hearings have shifted to a virtual hearing format due to COVID-19.
 Visit our virtual hearings page for information about hearing dates and how to participate.

 Community Meetings have shifted to a virtual community meeting format due to COVID-19.
 Visit our Community Meetings page to access and participate in virtual Community Meetings.

 You may click on the buttons below to visit the Virtual Hearings and Virtual Community Meetings pages.

-2020 Permit and Development Fees and Traffic Impact Fees are available now.
+2021 Permit and Development Fees and Traffic Impact Fees are available.
 See the Fees page.